Chart Color Schemes

 Dunsborough lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering the projected demographic shifts, an above median population growth of regional areas across the nation is projected, with the area expected to increase by 1,684 persons to 2041 based on aggregated SA2-level projections, reflecting with an increase of 16.0% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate post-2032 growth, AreaSearch uses ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Considering these projections, the Dunsborough SA2 is expected to increase by 1,690 persons to 2041, reflecting a total increase of 12.0% over the 17-year period.

 Frequently Asked Questions - Population